NLCP/AlgoLabel/doc/CodeLabel.md

 	"pretrain" - Valid values can be inspected in "features/scenarios".

-Currently, we account for three types of features, that require special preprocessing:
+Currently, we account for three types of source code features/embeddings:

-#### Step 3.1 Set "pretrain" == "word2vec_code" in config.json
+#### Step 3.1 Set "pretrain" == "word2vec_code" in 'config.json'

 Additional parameters: